zhgzhg/LoRaPacketForwarder/README.md

 The goal of the project is to provide simple LoRa forwarder for:

-* Linux - OrangePi, RaspberryPi, etc.
+* Linux - Orange Pi, Raspberry Pi, etc.
-* Supports the Semtech UDP protocol v2 - uplink, downlink, and stats
+* Supports the Semtech UDP protocol v2 - uplink, downlink, and stats:
     * The Things Network - tested V2 and V3
+    * ChirpStack - tested V3
+* Supported LoRaWAN device classes:
+    * class A , LoRa modulation - tested
 * SPI communication based on wiringPi and modified LoRaLib/RadioLib for Linux (Orange Pi or Raspberry PI) with LoRa chips:
     * SX126x series
     * SX127x series